no10ds/DEPRECATED-rapid-infrastructure/docs/guides/clean_up_dynamically_created_resources.md

 #### Consequence if not deleted 😿
 - The data will be accessible by Athena and the `query` endpoint

-### User group 🤼
-#### Steps 🚶‍
-- Access the AWS console and log in
-- Go to Cognito
-- Go to the user pool `{prefix}_user_pool`
-- Go to Groups
-- Select the group for your dataset `WRITE/{domain}/{dataset}`
-- Click on delete
-- Follow the instructions provided by the console

-#### Consequence if not deleted 😿
-- The dataset will appear in the `upload` page dropdown for the users that are part of this group
-- If a new schema with the same domain and dataset is uploaded, the users in this group would be granted access automatically

-## Notes 📝
-- `{prefix}` is a value assigned in terraform as part of the IaC, in our case is `rapid` and it is maintained across resources

 ### Protected domains 🥽
 #### Steps 🚶‍
 - Access the script within the api `test/scripts/delete_protected_domain_permission`